 Restorative Practices Overview

-Restorative practice is a shift in thinking, believing, and acting that is grounded in Seven Core Assumptions or “What We Believe to be True”.
-These Seven Core Assumptions are:
+Restorative practice is a shift in thinking, believing, and acting that is grounded in Seven Core Assumptions or “What We Believe to be True."
+These Seven Core Assumptions include the following:

 - The true self in everyone is good, wise and powerful.

 - All human beings have a deep desire to be in a good relationship.

 - All human beings have gifts and everyone is needed for what they bring.

 - Everything we need to make positive change is already here.